documente/phrase/README.md

 This fluent selection mechanism enhances the ease with which components can be identified and interacted within your test sentences.

-Feel free to try selecting nodes in the [Playground application](https://pckerneis.github.io/bdd-cy-lib) to get hands-on experience with this fluent component selection mechanism.
+Feel free to try selecting nodes in the [Playground application](https://pckerneis.github.io/bdd-cy-lib) for a hands-on experience with this fluent component selection mechanism.

 ### Actions